-It is normal to hear some light banging noise for a short time every time you initially start up your machine.
+It is normal to hear some light banging noise for a short time when you start up your machine.

 - The Ladybug steam cleaner is ready for use when the green light comes on signaling that the correct pressure and temperature have been reached.

-- Since it takes about 1 – 2 minutes of use before the hose and machine warm up and start producing really dry vapor steam, clean an area where a little water won’t be bothersome (such as around sinks or toilets), or hold the nozzle over a sink and press the trigger for a few minutes.
+- Since it takes about 1 – 2 minutes of use before the hose and machine warm up and start producing a dry vapor steam, we recommend you start with cleaning an area where a little water won’t be an issue or hold the nozzle over a sink and press the trigger for a few minutes.

-- Press down on the red button on the hose connection and securely attach hose to canister.
+- Press the red button on the hose connection and securely attach the hose to canister.

-- When using either the rectangular or triangular brushes, have them wrapped and ready for use so that you can quickly attach them and then the steam in the hose will not condense to water.
+- When using either rectangular or triangular brushes, have them wrapped and ready for use so that you can quickly attach them so that the steam in the hose will not condense to water.